 Local Law Enforcement

-- Ask your department’s community affairs officer to look into creating a team of agency volunteers (officers and civilians) to volunteer at your local schools with the C-SAVE Program of the National Cyber Security Alliance.
-It’s easy, age appropriate, and a fun way to educate kids about online safety.
-(For more information, visit http://www.staysafeonline.org/teach-online-safety/.)
+- Ask your community affairs officer to look into creating a team of agency volunteers (officers and civilians) to volunteer at your local schools with C-SAVE, a curriculum provided by the National Cyber Security Alliance to help volunteers teach young people cybersecurity, cybersafety and cyberethics.

 - Hold a “Cybersecurity Day” event with local elected officials.
 Invite local media to discuss ways your agency has helped the community improve its online safety.
 Share online safety resources from the STOP.
 THINK.
 CONNECT.™ website.

 - Develop a page on your website devoted to cybersecurity and helping victims of cybercrime.
 Possible content could include:

 - Basic safety and security tips from the global cybersecurity education campaign, STOP.
 THINK.
 CONNECT.™

 - Specific information about what your agency can and cannot do when a cybercrime is reported

 - The Victims of Cybercrime tip sheet for situations in which your department does not have jurisdiction